-ANYINGINYI was created in 1984, our constitution then and now focused on our central objective to relieve the poverty, sickness, helplessness, serious social and economic disadvantage and social distress that affects the Aboriginal population through various community based strategies and programs.
+ANYINGINYI was created in 1984, our Rule Book then and now focused on our central objective to relieve the poverty, sickness, disempowerment, serious social and economic disadvantage, and dysfunction that affects the Aboriginal population of the Region.

 In 2003 we changed our name from Anyinginyi Congress Aboriginal Corporation to Anyinginyi Health Aboriginal Corporation to create our own distinctive identity, that year also saw the people from the North Barkly Zone ask for Anyinginyi to auspice their health service funding; we also were asked more and more by departments and communities to provide various regional programs in primary health care, health education and health infrastructure; most known were North Barkly Primary Health Care Program providing GPs to our remote North communities and the Grow Well program for the South Barkly.